 Seattle requires that landlords provide a printed copy of the Renter's Handbook to tenants when signing an initial rental agreement.

-Digital versions are permitted upon renewal of a rental agreement, or annually for month-by-month tenants and whenever the City updates the handbook.
+Digital versions are permitted for renewal of a rental agreement, or annually for month-by-month tenants and whenever the City updates the handbook.

 Our goal is to make the rental process, and the rights and obligations of the rental community, clear and accessible.

-The handbook is organized as a companion to this web site.
-You can find information in the table of contents organized across the various stages in the renting cycle or search for a specific term in the index at the back.
+The handbook is organized as a companion to this website.
+You can find information in the table of contents organized across the various stages of the renting cycle or search for a specific term in the index at the back.

 Due to City office closures we are currently unable to distribute printed copies at Seattle Municipal Tower.
 You can download our printer-friendly version of the Renter's Handbook.